gyaaniguy/layer2keyboard/Readme.md

 Press Alt to switch from/to layer 2.
 Can be changed to Shift / CapsLock / Ctrl

 ## Example use cases:

 1. Emulate Function keys with number row keys.
 F*
 Key '1' in layer 2 will send F1
 Key '2' in layer 2 will send F2
 and so on

-2. Easy access to Play/Pause and other media keys
+2. Press media keys

-i
 Keys 'z' 'c' plays Previous / next file
 Key 'x' presses Play/Pause

 3. Emulate Arrow Keys to reduce hand movement